markNZed/processism-react-three/storyboard.md

 ### 11.4.3.
 Narration
 We have reached the end of this presentation on processism, one small step in your journey.
 You may choose to re-watch parts of the presentation and further explore the concepts with the AI tutor.
 You might also seek out other perspectives and paradigms on processism, and the AI tutor may help you find resources that best suit your context.

-Remember, processism is far more than an intellectual understanding — it can lead to a new experience of self and a heightened sensitivity to relationships and processes that were previously unconscious.
+Remember, processism is far more than an intellectual understanding — it can lead to a different experience of self and a heightened sensitivity to relationships and processes that were previously unconscious.
 This presentation can only point toward processism.
 True understanding comes through practice — engaging with the world in a process-centric way.
 Like learning to ride a bike, theory cannot replace hands-on experience.

-Processism is, at first, a way of understanding reality, then processism becomes a way of experiencing reality and not-knowing processism.
+Processism is, at first, a way of understanding reality, then processism becomes a way of experiencing reality, then we get comfortable in not-knowing processism.
 This is a journey, not a destination.
 We are traveling together, and we are more than you and I can possibly imagine.
-There are stages of development.
-We are better served by mastering the level we find oursleves and letting the next level emerge, rather than attemting to skip that effort in an imaginary race to the horizon.
+There are stages of development and we are better served by mastering the stage where we find oursleves, letting the next level emerge, rather than skipping steps in an imaginary race to the horizon.
 May you find more sensitive ways to see, feel, and engage with the world around you.